-As pointed out in the European Strategy on IAS (Genovesi and Shine, 2004) developed by the Bern Convention, the introduction of species beyond their natural range is rising sharply, due to increased transport, trade, travel and tourism and the unprecedented accessibility of goods resulting from globalisation.
-These activities provide vectors and pathways for live plants, animals and biological material to cross biogeographical barriers that would usually block their way.
-In this context "pathway" means, as applicable:
+As pointed out in the European Strategy on IAS (Genovesi and Shine, 2004) developed by the Bern Convention, the introduction of species beyond their natural range is rising sharply (Butchart et al., 2010), due to increased transport, trade, travel and tourism and the unprecedented accessibility of goods resulting from globalisation.
+These activities provide vectors and pathways for live plants, animals and biological material to cross those biogeographical barriers that would usually block their movement and spread.
+For the purposes of the European Strategy on IAS:

-- the geographic route by which a species moves outside its natural range (past or present); - the corridor of introduction (e.g. road, canal, tunnel); and/or - the human activity that gives rise to an intentional or unintentional introduction.
+- "pathway" means, as applicable: - ✓ the geographic route by which a species moves outside its natural range (past or present); - ✓ the corridor of introduction (e.g. road, canal, tunnel); and/or - ✓ the human activity that gives rise to an intentional or unintentional introduction.